-We define "tearing" as the situation where fracture propagation in a thin plate is coupled to large outof-plane displacements.
-These situations are common in everyday life (when opening a package Monsalve and Gutierrez 2000 or removing wallpaper Hamm et al. 2008), and have implication in engineering design because slender structures are commonly used (for example the hull of a boat may be torn by a rock Cerup-Simonsen et al. 2009), but they are also responsible for the formation of peculiar ice rafts (Vella and Wettlaufer 2007).
+We will call "tearing" the situation where fracture propagation in a thin plate is coupled to out-of-plane displacements.
+These situations are very common in everyday life (when opening a package [2] or removing wallpaper [3]), and have implication in engineering design because slender structures are very commonly used (for example the hull of a boat may be torn by a rock [4]), but they are also responsible for the formation of peculiar ice rafts [5].